-In addition to any changes the Board may consider to the noise ordinance in Chapter 6.05, the Board has also discretion to set the amount of a fine for violation of the noise ordinance.
+In addition to the substantive changes discussed above, the Board also has discretion to set the amount of a fine for violation of the noise ordinance.
 The current fine for a noise violation is an amount not to exceed \$500.
 ORS 203.065 classifies violations of county ordinance as a Class A violation which can carry with it a maximum fine of up to \$2,000 under ORS 153.018(2)(a).
 Increased fines obviously act as an additional deterrent and may help mitigate excessive noise issues prior to issuance of a citation, and serves to discourage repeat offenders.

-Concern have been raised that our current fines are not sufficient to discourage violations of our noise ordinance.
+Concern around whether our current fines were sufficient to discourage violations of our noise ordinance was raised by the Board at previous policy sessions.
 Staff believes that there may have been some confusion with administering the current fine schedule, since there is a separately prescribed fine of \$55 for noise violations that occur within parks.

-The Sheriff's Office has offered the following adjustments to the fine schedule to help clarify:
+The Sheriff's Office has recommended the following adjustments to the fine schedule to help clarify: